cityinohio2019/Lightweight_ATO_template/apps/cbp-pilot-apps/templates/cp_fedramp01.md

 Delete this instruction from your final version of this document.

-The Integrated Inventory Workbook, also provided as Attachment 13 of the [[_System Name_]]; System Security Plan, provides the complete listing of system components addressed by this Information System Contingency Plan.
+The Integrated Inventory Workbook, also provided as Attachment 13 of the [[_System Name_]] System Security Plan, provides the complete listing of system components addressed by this Information System Contingency Plan.

 The Inventory Template Link can be found on this page: [Templates](https://www.fedramp.gov/resources/templates-3/)